merveince92/RPCTriggerRateMonitoringWithML/README.md

-# DTTriggerRateMonitoringWithML
+# RPCTriggerRateMonitoringWithML
-Monitoring the DT trigger rates using ML/DL techniques
+Monitoring the RPC trigger rates using ML/DL techniques

 In order to extract the instantaneous luminosity, please, use the brilcalc tool described here: